 Even though Vienna is a year-round destination that won’t disappoint no matter when you choose to visit, there are mainly 2 periods you will want to plan your 2 days Vienna itinerary for spring and winter.

-Spring is beautiful and you will enjoy seeing the parks in bloom, drinking a coffee with the sun caressing your face, or simply walk around on a clear day.
+Spring is beautiful and you will enjoy seeing the parks in bloom, drinking a coffee with the sun caressing your face, or simply walking around on a clear day.

-On the other hand, winter is perfect for when you want to see one of the greatest Christmas Markets in Europe.
+On the other hand, winter is perfect for when you want to see one of the greatest Christmas Markets, one that should be on your Europe bucket list.

 Getting around Vienna